Find out how Startup Sussex can kickstart your new business.

 About the competition

-Startup Sussex is our annual entrepreneurship competition.
-It gives you the chance to win up to £10,000 to fund your business or social enterprise idea and access high-quality support.
+Startup Sussex is the University’s annual entrepreneurship competition, an opportunity for students and recent graduates to win up to £5,000 to fund your business or social enterprise idea, as well as access to business support.

 Prizes

-• additional prizes (up to £5,000) for ideas that demonstrate a clear focus on solving any of the UN's Sustainable Development Goals or look to generate a positive social impact on society.
+• Social impact prize: £5,000 plus business support, for ideas that demonstrate a clear focus on solving any of the UN's Sustainable Development Goals, or look to generate a positive social impact on society

 How to enter